-The sufficient condition of the lemma can be shown by recalling two properties: i) there exists at least one extremal point of $\clSeto$ for each $\beta$-order (Lemma~\ref{lemma:ext_point_for_each_order}) and ii) $\beta$-swap series satisfying the conditions of the lemma are all equivalent if the pair ($\pi,\pi^\prime$) is identical (Lemma~\ref{lemma:standard_form}), which makes them the only candidate for an extremal point with order $ \pi^{\prime} $.
+The sufficient condition of the lemma can be shown by recalling two properties: i) there exists at least one extreme point of $\clSeto$ for each $\beta$-order (Lemma~\ref{lemma:ext_point_for_each_order}) and ii) $\beta$-swap series satisfying the conditions of the lemma are all equivalent if the pair ($\pi,\pi^\prime$) is identical (Lemma~\ref{lemma:standard_form}), which makes them the only candidate for an extreme point with order $ \pi^{\prime} $.

 Lastly, we note that the proof holds for $\pi = (d,d-1,\cdots,1)$ initial states since all we have used are Remark~\ref{rmk:swap_series_eq}, Lemma~\ref{rmk:only_one_nn}, and Lemma~\ref{lemma:standard_form}, which hold even when the energy ordering is inverted.